 The Effects of Sun Exposure

-We often associate a glowing complexion with good health, but skin color obtained from being in the sun – or in a tanning booth – actually accelerates the effects of aging and increases your risk for developing skin cancer.
+We often associate a glowing complexion with good health, but skin color obtained from being in the sun, or in a tanning booth, actually accelerates the effects of premature skin aging and increases your risk for developing skin cancer.

 Sun exposure causes most of the skin changes that we think of as a normal part of aging.
-Over time, the sun’s ultraviolet (UV) light damages the fibers in the skin called elastin.
+Over time, the sun’s ultraviolet (UV) radiation damages the fibers in the skin called elastin.
 When these fibers break down, the skin begins to sag, stretch, and lose its ability to go back into place after stretching.
-The skin also bruises and tears more easily — taking longer to heal.
-So while sun damage to the skin may not be apparent when you’re young, it will definitely show later in life.
+The skin also bruises and tears more easily, taking longer to heal.
+So while skin damage may not be apparent when you’re young, it will show later in life.

 • Benign tumors